LLM-ABBA: Understanding time series via symbolic approximation: Introduction

 In this paper, we propose LLM-ABBA, which can help LLMs to understand time series by using an ABBA method and transforming numerical time series signals into symbolic series.
 Concretely, LLM-ABBA first transforms time series signals to compressed representations by adaptively compressing numerical inputs.
 Next, it digitizes the compressed representation with given symbols or pretrained tokens.
-Then, LLM-ABBA gives LLMs a series of symbols (or pretrained tokens) that LLMs can recognize from the beginning, and these symbols (or pretrained tokens) essentially contain the COP of time series signals. \kc{Classification tasks only need to identify symbolic series, but for forecasting or regression tasks, an additional step is taken to predict the future time series values.} By using the QLoRA fine-tuning method (a recent, frequently-used adaption fine-tuning method) \cite{dettmers2024qlora}, LLM-ABBA exhibits a trade-off between task performance and efficiency, which also ensures the adaptability on various domains.
-Therefore, the LLM is capable of incorporating the COP of time series and diving into the analysis of time series on a macroscopic view along with the domain knowledge from prompting instructive commands.

-Our contributions include: \begin{enumerate} \item We propose a unified and improved ABBA approach for efficiently symbolizing multiple time series and mitigating the accumulated shift in time series reconstruction, enabling an effective inference task over out-of-sample data. \item For time series regression tasks, LLM-ABBA achieves SOTA performance, and it also achieves comparable performance on medical time series classification tasks.
+Then, LLM-ABBA gives LLMs a series of symbols (or pretrained tokens) that LLMs can recognize from the beginning, and these symbols (or pretrained tokens) essentially contain the COPs of time series signals. \kc{Classification tasks only need to identify symbolic series, but for forecasting or regression tasks, an additional step is taken to predict the future time series values.} By using the QLoRA fine-tuning method (a recent, frequently-used adaption fine-tuning method) \cite{dettmers2024qlora}, LLM-ABBA exhibits a trade-off between task performance and efficiency, which also ensures the adaptability on various domains.
+Therefore, the LLM is capable of incorporating the COPs of time series and diving into the analysis of time series on a macroscopic view along with the domain knowledge from prompting instructive commands.
+Our contributions include: \begin{enumerate} \item We propose a unified and improved ABBA approach based on fixed-point adaptive piecewise linear continuous approximation (FAPCA) for efficiently symbolizing multiple time series and mitigating the accumulated shift in time series reconstruction, enabling an effective inference task over out-of-sample data. \item For time series regression tasks, LLM-ABBA achieves SOTA performance, and it also achieves comparable performance on medical time series classification tasks.
 To the best of our knowledge, this is the first work to practically combine LLMs with STSA.
 We believe our work can be easily extended to other STSA methods. \item LLM-ABBA can retain language semantics and learn the COPs of time series by adapter fine-tuning methods in time series forecasting tasks. \item The universality and convenience of LLMs' multi-modality on time series tasks obtains a valuable improvement. \end{enumerate}

 The rest of the paper is structured as follows.
 Section~\ref{sec:related} discusses related work in applications of LLMs to time series.
 Section~\ref{sec:method} lays the foundation of the ABBA method and proposes our LLM-ABBA framework.
 Section~\ref{sec:exp} presents the simulations of our method as well as the comparisons between our method and SOTA methods.
 Section~\ref{sec:limit} discusses the limitations of our method and future work.
 Section~\ref{sec:conclude} concludes the paper.